We pride ourselves in growing vigorous and pest-free citrus trees that are ready for orchard planting or shipment to local retail outlets.

-We pride ourselves in growing vigorous and pest-free citrus trees that are ready to go in the ground and sometimes already flowering and fruiting.
-Follow the links to detailed resources on each variety and see our growing season information at the base of this page.
+Follow the links below to detailed resources on each variety and see our growing season information at the base of this page.

-Citrus varieties that we try to have consistently in stock are:
+Citrus varieties that we consistently stock:

 LEMON